Airbotics/uptane-server/docs/modules/image-repository.md

 2. Download an image

 This allows an ECU to download the content of an image that has been uploaded by an admin.
 Each image is referenced by a unique id, an ECU can fetch it from `<BASE_URL>/images/<id>` or prepend the the hash of the image to the id, i.e. `<BASE_URL>/images/<hash>.<id>`.

+3. Fetch TUF metadata

+Clients can fetch TUF metadata stored in the image repository.

 ## Storing images